zfl9/chinadns-ng/README.md

 - Can handle the reserved ip address correctly.
 - Finally, it works better with [ss-tproxy](https://github.com/zfl9/ss-tproxy).

+> Although there have been many changes, the core judgment mechanism has not changed.

 # Compile
 Go to the source directory, execute `make`, or execute the shell command:
 ```bash